Nischal5123/CertainPrep/README.md

 # CertainPrep: Showcasing Minimal Imputations in ML Data Preparation

 ![CertainPrep.png](media%2FCertainPrep.png)
+The data-view (A)
+provides data import and automatically populates possible features and targets.
+Users can also manually modify input features and the target label.
+The data-exploration view (B) presents a sample of the dataset and summary visualizations.
+After performing an exploratory analysis of the data, the user may define the ML model training configuration.
+Model-configuration panel (C) allows users to select the ML model to train, specify if they also want to evaluate ACM, provide ACM threshold, and set a verbose output returning a dirty sample that needs attention.
+Additionally, the analyst can provide a custom cleaning function (D) that CertainPrep can incorporate into the data preparation pipeline when CMs do not exist.
+After the analyst initiates training, the result view (E)

 ## Description
 Real-world data often contains missing values, outliers, and inconsistency.
 To train accurate models over real-world datasets, users